-Harold W. Attridge is the Reverend Henry L. Slack Dean of Yale Divinity School and Lillian Claus Professor of New Testament.
+Harold W. Attridge is the Sterling Professor of Divinity.
 His areas of research are New Testament exegesis and Hellenistic Judaism and the history of the early Church, with special interests in Coptic and Syriac Christianity.

 John J. Collins is the Holmes Professor of Old Testament Criticism and Interpretation.
 He has published widely on the subjects of apocalypticism, wisdom, Hellenistic Judaism, and the Dead Sea Scrolls.

 Joseph Cumming serves as the Director of the Yale Center for Faith and Culture Reconciliation Program, promoting reconciliation between Muslims and Christians, and between Muslim nations and the West, drawing on the resources of the Abrahamic faiths and the teachings and person of Jesus.

 Carolyn Sharp is Professor of Hebrew Scriptures.
 Her research explores aspects of the composition, redaction, and rhetoric of Hebrew Scripture texts.
 In recent articles, she has examined the representation of Hebrew Bible traditions in the Septuagint and the Dead Sea Scrolls, urged the creation of a multivocal Old Testament theology shaped by the notion of diaspora identity, and explored the potential of Old Testament hermeneutics to address contemporary ecclesial debates.